 Get the recipe here: https://mycuratedtastes.com/leftover-mashed-potato-cakes/

 Finally, leftover vegetables.
-Depending on how you have prepared your veggies, my goto recipe for leftover veggies are my Egg Muffins.
+Depending on how you have prepared your veggies, my go-to recipe for leftover veggies are my Egg Muffins.
+Any of my standard vegetable dishes work well in this recipe including my Roasted Asparagus and my Roasted Vadouvan Vegetables.
+You make these in a cupcake or muffin tin so it is super easy.
 Light and fluffy eggs are packed with the chopped leftover veggies, cheese and Greek yogurt for the perfect breakfast, lunch or snack.
-My keto and WW friends love these and eat them all the time with fresh vegetables.
+My Keto and WW friends love these and eat them all the time with fresh vegetables.
 All veggies are good veggies so use what you have on hand.
 These work great with any steamed veggies you’ve served at your dinner (if you added butter you are fine).
 I wouldn’t try to use honey and maple glazed carrots in this recipe but basic steamed, broiled or roasted veggies work great.

 You can even add some chopped leftover turkey to the mix for a heartier muffin.